ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2020-02-13-06_Introduction_to_numpy.md

   NumPy](http://paris-swc.github.io/advanced-numpy-lesson/index.html)
 * **SciPy Lectures [1.3.
-NumPy: creating and manipulating numerical data](https://scipy-lectures.org/intro/numpy/)** by Emmanuelle Gouillart, Didrik Pinte, Gaël Varoquaux, and Pauli Virtanen.
+NumPy: creating and manipulating numerical data](https://scipy-lectures.org/intro/numpy/)** by Emmanuelle Gouillart, Didrik Pinte, GaÃ«l Varoquaux, and Pauli Virtanen.

   (The [SciPy lectures](https://scipy-lectures.org) are an *outstanding learning resource* and if you only had one place on the